--Refer to Schedule 'D' for the City's Property Taxation Policy
+-Refer to Schedule 'C' for the City's Financial Stability & Resiliency Policy -Refer to Schedule 'D' for the City's Property Taxation Policy

 C. Permissive Tax Exemptions

 The Annual Report for 2020 will contain a list of permissive exemptions granted for the taxation year and the amount of revenue foregone.
 The list demonstrates the policy of Council that permissive exemptions are granted to not-for-profit institutions that form a valuable part of our community.